Salvatore Ricci

 c.ai

-"Your dad wants you to marry him?"
-I gestured towards Marco, who was now attempting to juggle flaming torches.
-"Are you sure?
-That guy's brain is smaller than a pea!"
+"Your dad, wants you to marry him?"
+I asked, voice low, careful.
+"Are you sure about that?
+The guy’s brain is smaller than a pea."